Doda district: Demographics

 According to the 2011 census, Doda district has a population of 409,936, roughly equal to the nation of Malta.
 This gives it a ranking of 556th in India (out of a total of 640).
 The district has a population density of 79 PD/sqkm.
 Its population growth rate over the decade 2001–2011 was 27.89%.

 Doda has a sex ratio of 922 females for every 1000 males (this varies with religion), and a literacy rate of 65.97%.
+7.97% of the population lives in urban areas.
+Scheduled Castes and Scheduled Tribes make up 13.03% and 9.57% of the population respectively.

 Religion

 The district has a Muslim majority 53.82%, with Hindus constituting 45.77% of the population and the remainder consisting of Christians, Sikhs, Buddhists and Jains.

 Doda's society is a mixture of all religions with Hindus and Muslims being two major communities.
-The population ratio between the Muslims and the Hindus as per the census report of 2011 is around 55:45.
+The population ratio between the Muslims and the Hindus as per the census report of 2011 is around 54:46.
 Muslims of the region are mostly ethnic Kashmiris and are culturally and linguistically connected to the people of Kashmir.